-7. Temporary Signs.
-All temporary signs, whether permitted or exempt, shall meet the following specifications and any applicable requirements of section 8 (General Provisions) of this ordinance.
+- 7. Temporary Signs.
+All temporary signs, whether permitted or exempt, shall meet the following specifications and any applicable requirements of section 8 (General Provisions) of this Ordinance. - a.
+General: - (1.)

-a.
-General:

-- (1.)
 Height: Shall not exceed 15 feet, except when attached to the wall of a building. - (2.)
-Setbacks: May be placed up to, but not extend over, a property line, except where greater setbacks are required from a lake or stream by this ordinance. - (3.)
-Anchoring: Shall be securely anchored to the ground or to a structure so as to prevent damage or displacement during winds of 80 miles per hour or greater. - (4.)
-Temporary signs shall be allowed as either a on-premise sign or an off-premise directional sign (located within two miles of the business, service or location being advertised). - b.
-The following shall be considered temporary signs when located on a property for twelve (12) months or less: - (1.)
-Signs advertising a new subdivision or development - (2.)
-Real estate signs, pertaining to the sale or lease of a building or property, including off-site directional signs - (3.)
-Unilluminated signs identifying an engineer, architect, contractor or product engaged in or used in the construction of a building - c.
-The following shall be considered temporary signs when located on a property for no more than forty-five (45) days in any six-month period: - (1.)
-Signs announcing any public, charitable, educational or religious event or function - (2.)
-Signs announcing a temporary seasonal event, sale, or service such as for the sale of Christmas trees, pumpkins, corn mazes, or fruit picking or for boat storage, located within two (2) miles of the property where the event is to take place - d.
-Portable signs shall be considered temporary signs when located on a property for no more than fourteen (14) days in any ninety (90) day period: - e.
-Non-commercial speech signs shall be considered temporary signs when located on a property from August 1 to ten (10) days following a general election and thirteen (13) weeks prior to any special or township election until ten (10) days after said election: - f.
-Temporary signs that have not been removed within the specified period may be ordered removed by the Township, unless permitted as a permanent sign, where allowed.

-8. General Provisions.

-a.
-On-Premise/Off-Premise signs.
-Unless specifically noted otherwise, all non-exempt signs referred to in this ordinance shall be considered on-premise signs.
+Setbacks: May be placed up to, but not extend over, a property line, except where greater setbacks are required from a lake or stream by this Ordinance. - (3.)
+Anchoring: Shall be securely anchored to the ground or to a structure so as to prevent damage or displacement during winds of 80 miles per hour or greater. - b.
+The following shall be considered temporary signs: - (1.)
+One (1) sign, up to the maximum size allowed in the relevant zoning district, per subdivision or development which has undeveloped lots actively listed for sale, except where such subdivision or development fronts more than one (1) public road, it may have one sign per public road frontage. - (2.)
+Up to one (1) portable sign, up to thirty-two (32) square feet in size, shall be considered a temporary sign when located on a property for no more than fourteen (14) days in any ninety (90) day period. - (3.)
+All signs shall be considered temporary signs when located on a property from August 1 to ten (10) days following a general election, and thirteen (13) weeks prior to any special or township election until ten (10) days after said election, or when otherwise exempted from local sign ordinances by state law during election season, as defined by the state. - c.
+Temporary signs that have not been removed within the specified period may be ordered removed by the Township, unless permitted as a permanent sign, where allowed. - 8.
+General Provisions. - a.
+On-Premises/Off-Premises signs.
+Except where specifically noted otherwise, all nonexempt signs referred to in this Ordinance shall be regulated without regard as to whether the sign has an on-premises or off-premises message. - b.
+Spacing.
+Signs located within twenty-five (25) feet of any other sign may be considered one (1) sign for the purposes of this Ordinance if they are placed in such a way as to circumvent the size limitations imposed on any one (1) sign, as determined by the Township. - c.
+Setbacks.
+All sign setbacks as required by this Ordinance shall be measured to the furthest horizontal extent of the sign. - (1.)
+Side and rear yard minimum setbacks, in all zoning districts shall be ten (10) feet or 110% the height of the sign, whichever is greater. - (2.)
+Public road and railroad minimum setbacks, in all zoning districts, shall be at least two (2) feet from the right-of-way or 110% the height of the sign from the edge of the road surface, whichever is greater.